allegro0132/gds-preview/README.md

 - In Rust + WebGL mode, geometry may be streamed as binary frames over a local WebSocket.
 - When streaming in true incremental mode, the total number of chunks may be unknown up-front (the UI will show per-chunk progress without a total).
+- When using TCP/WebSocket streaming, stdin is reserved for JSON commands (e.g. viewport updates, search).
+Stdin-based flow-control is disabled in this mode.

 ### Python Backend
 - **Status**: Stable, original implementation